Hailemari/clean_task_manager/docs/api_documentation.md

   - **User**: Can view tasks.
   - **Admin**: Can create, update, delete tasks, and promote users.

-> **Note**: The `JWT_SECRET` environment variable is crucial for token generation and validation.
-Ensure it's securely stored and consistent across all instances of the application.
+The authentication and authorization logic is now handled in the `Infrastructure` layer, specifically in `auth_middleware.go` and `jwt_service.go`.

 ## Error Handling

+Error handling is now more consistent across the application due to the Clean Architecture approach.
 The API returns appropriate HTTP status codes and error messages in the response body when errors occur.
 Common error responses include:

 - **400 Bad Request**: For invalid input data.
 - **401 Unauthorized**: When authentication fails or the token is missing/invalid.